Title and statement of responsibility area

 Restrictions on access

 Currently exhibits under schedule "A", "B", "C" and "E" are restricted.
 Only unscheduled exhibits (those designated as "D" or "Open") are available to the public.
-All other exhibits as noted are restricted until culturally appropriate access protocols are developed in consultation with the Gitksan and Wet'suwet'en First Nations.
+The Gitksan exhibits are restricted until a culturally appropriate access protocols is developed in consultation with the Gitksan First Nations.
+The Wet'suwet'en exhibits (all schedule B exhibits and schedule C exhibits pertaining to the Wet'suwet'en Nation) may be accessed with written permission from the Office of the Wet'suwet'en.
+Contact information may be obtained from the RBSC archivist.

 Terms governing use, reproduction, and publication